joel-porquet/exam-common/cover_exam.md

 - The points indicated for each question are only informative and are potentially subject to modification.
 - Unless specified otherwise, all your answers should be thoroughly justified.
 - Do not give more answers than what is indicated.
-In case of multiple answers, we reserve the right to grade only the *worst* one.
+    - In case of multiple answers, we reserve the right to grade only the *worst* one.
+- We reserve the right to grant more partial credit to blank answers than to fully incorrect answers for certain questions.
+    - In such questions, a blank answer should get 10% of the question's point value (rounded up to the next 0.5).

 \newpage